SamsonKamunyu/King-County-House-Price-Prediction/README.md

 Creating a model that aims at predicting sale prices for houses in the King County Area.

 ## Overview
 I work as a Junior Data Scientist at Proptech Properties Limited.
 I have been tasked with investigating King County House Sales dataset and draw crucial insights that will help our company improve on house sales by building a high quality model that predicts house sale prices.
 The company will use this information to reach potential homeowners who are looking to buy high end quality properties.
-To acieve the goal, we will used both simple and multiple linear regression to analyse and build a predictive model.
+To achieve the goal, we will used both simple and multiple linear regression to analyse and build a predictive model.

 ## Business Understanding
 Since Proptech Properties Limited is in the business of buying and selling property, our objectives for the analysis are: